Jeffrey Moran, Ph.D.

 Assistant Professor of Mechanical Engineering, George Mason University

-Jeffrey Moran’s research interests lie in understanding and using micro-scale thermal-fluid transport phenomena to enable new solutions to fundamental challenges facing humanity, including sustainable energy, environmental remediation, and cancer treatment.
-His doctoral work helped explain the physical mechanism for the self-propulsion of “catalytic micromotors,” which are micrometer-size metallic rods (50 times smaller than the width of a human hair) that can “swim” and carry cargo through liquids.
+My research interests lie in understanding and using micro-scale thermal-fluid transport phenomena to enable new solutions to fundamental challenges facing humanity, including sustainable energy, environmental remediation, and cancer treatment.
+My doctoral work helped explain the physical mechanism for the self-propulsion of “catalytic micromotors,” which are micrometer-size metallic rods (50 times smaller than the width of a human hair) that can “swim” and carry cargo through liquids.
 These rods are one subclass of “active colloids,” microscopic self-propelled particles, which show promise for such applications as enhanced oil recovery, manufacturing of micro- and nanometer-scale structures, and even targeted drug delivery in the human body.

 Ph.D.
 Student, Department of Bioengineering, George Mason University